 As the IETF opened its doors to participation by anyone, its demographics have predictably moved towards much greater variety.
 However the group culture has not adapted to accommodate these changes.
-The aggressive debating style, and the tolerance for personal attacks, can be extremely off-putting for participants from more polite cultures.
+The aggressive debating style and the tolerance for personal attacks can be extremely off-putting for participants from more polite cultures.
 And the management selection processes can tend to exclude some constituencies inappropriately.

-In 2013, members of an informal IETF women's interest group, called "systers", organized a quiet experiment, putting forward a large number of women candidates for management positions, through the IETF's "Nomcom" process.
-Nomcom is itself a potentially diverse group of IETF participants, chosen almost at random.
+Recently, members of an informal IETF women's interest group, called "systers", organized a quiet experiment, putting forward a large number of women candidates for management positions, through the IETF's "Nomcom" process.
+Nomcom is itself a potentially diverse group of IETF participants, chosen at random from a pool of recent meeting attendees who offer their services.
 Hence its problematic choices -- or rather, omissions -- could be seen as reflecting IETF culture generally.

-Over the years some women have been chosen for IETF positions as authors, working group chairs, area directors, IAB members and IAOC members.
+Over the years some women have been chosen for IETF positions as authors, working group chairs, area directors, Internet Architecture Board [IAB] members and IETF Administrative Oversight Committee[IAOC] members.
 However the results of the systers experiment were not encouraging.
-In spite of their engineering a disproportionately high number of female candidates, not a single one was selected.
-Although any one candidate might be rejected for entirely legitimate reasons, a pattern of rejection this consistent indicates an organizational bias.
-The results were presented at an IETF plenary and it engendered significant IETF soul-searching, as well as creation of a group to consider diversity issues for the IETF.[Div-DT][Div-Discuss] Other activities around that same time also engendered IETF consideration of unacceptable behaviors, generally classed as harassment.
-This resulted in a formal IETF anti-harassment policy.[Anti-Harass]
+In spite of their recruiting a disproportionately high number of female candidates, not a single one was selected.
+Although any one candidate might be rejected for entirely legitimate reasons, a pattern of rejection this consistent suggested an organizational bias.
+The results were presented at an IETF plenary and it engendered significant IETF soul-searching, as well as creation of a group to consider diversity issues for the IETF.[Div-DT][Div-Discuss]

+Other activities around that same time also engendered IETF consideration of unacceptable behaviors, generally classed as harassment.
+This resulted in the IESG's issuing a formal IETF anti-harassment policy.[Anti-Harass]